theSoberSobber/OTP-Spam-Client/README.md

 Again, I don't care what you do with this but I am not responsible in any way for whatever you do.

 PS - yes, this is what I do when I am bored.
-Please continue judging me now, I'll join soo too.
+Please continue judging me now, I'll join soon too.